teletobbii/map-synth-ba/README.md

 Weights used on the generated maps can be downloaded [here](https://github.com/teletobbii/map-synth-ba/releases/tag/v0.1)

-The code to the finished project can be found here [map-synth-ba/code/](https://github.com/teletobbii/map-synth-ba/tree/main/code).
+The code to the finished project can be found here: [map-synth-ba/code/](https://github.com/teletobbii/map-synth-ba/tree/main/code).
 The scripts for the creation of the dataset creation as well as the creation of a traversability-map are under [map-synth-ba/code/scripts/dataset_creation/](https://github.com/teletobbii/map-synth-ba/tree/main/code/scripts/dataset_creation).
-Scripts to post-process the generated output are found here [map-synth-ba/code/scripts/post/](https://github.com/teletobbii/map-synth-ba/tree/main/code/scripts/post).
+Scripts to post-process the generated output are found here: [map-synth-ba/code/scripts/post/](https://github.com/teletobbii/map-synth-ba/tree/main/code/scripts/post).

 All files regarding the Pix2Pix GAN are under [map-synth-ba/code/gan/pix2pix](https://github.com/teletobbii/map-synth-ba/tree/main/code/gan/pix2pix).
 Training files must be placed in the [train](https://github.com/teletobbii/map-synth-ba/tree/main/code/gan/pix2pix/data/train) folder (a sample of 1000 training files can already be found there).
-Specific settings can be made in the [utils.py](https://github.com/teletobbii/map-synth-ba/tree/main/code/gan/pix2pix/utils.py) file.
+Specific settings can be made in the [config.py](https://github.com/teletobbii/map-synth-ba/tree/main/code/gan/pix2pix/config.py) file.
 To start training, run the [train.py](https://github.com/teletobbii/map-synth-ba/tree/main/code/gan/pix2pix/train.py) file.

 Topic description: